 In my time as a writing instructor, I’ve led seminars at conferences including the University of Wisconsin Writers’ Institute, WisCon, and Great River Writes.
-I’m also an instructor for the University of Wisconsin’s Division of Continuing Studies in Writing and the Stoughton (Wisconsin) Parks and Recreation Department.
+I’m also an instructor for the University of Wisconsin’s Division of Continuing Studies in Writing and the Stoughton (Wisconsin) Center for the Arts.

 Below you’ll find a sample of my course offerings.
 For a complete list or to inquire about my availability to teach at your upcoming conference or event, get in touch with me here.